WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 Tools can also be uncoupled from a robot, which will detach the tool and fix it in its current position.

-..
-TODO:: Add talk about how the coupling is achieved using a constraint,  Aslo talk about number of solver iterations for smooth tool coupling.

 ***************
 Moving the tool